dacronik/dacronik/README.md

 # <picture><img src = "https://github.com/dacronik/dacronik/blob/master/about_me.gif" width = 50px></picture> About me

-- :school: I am a `Junior` but with more than 2 years of experience in web development
+- 🏫 I am a `Junior` but with more than 2 years of experience in web development
 - 🔭 I’m currently working on web development technologies like JavaScript, React, Vue, etc.
 - 🌱 I am currently studying backend development with node and express.
 - 👯 I am looking to collaborate on group projects and contribute with my knowledge.